IreneuszGorak/IreneuszGorak/README.md

 - 👋 Hi, I’m @IreneuszGorak

-For several years he has been dealing with business analysis in it projects.
+For several years i have been dealing with business analysis in it projects.
 My specialty is translating business language into IT and vice versa.
 Currently, I have decided to increse my skills and become a full stack developer.

 Git hub presents my learning path and projects that I have completed.